 Historically, childlessness was positively related to women's education.
-The most educated women were the least likely to marry and hence were also more likely to remain childless.43 In some countries, this pattern has begun to change.
-Figure 24 displays a U-shape in childlessness by education in Finland, France, Italy, and Spain for the most recent cohort for which data is available.
+The most educated women were the least likely to marry and hence were also more likely to remain childless.44 In some countries, this pattern has begun to change.
+Figure 25 displays a U-shape in childlessness by education in Finland, France, Italy, and Spain for the most recent cohort for which data is available.
 Baudin, de la Croix, and Gobbi (2015) similarly document a U-shape for the United States.
 There exist, however, large cross-country differences.
 In Switzerland and Germany, the shape has remained quite constant over time, where even the most recent cohorts see the least educated women having the lowest childlessness rate and the most educated the highest.

-While demographers and sociologists have for some time now examined the causes of childlessness (e.g., Hakim 2003), the economic literature on fertility has only recently recognized
+While demographers and sociologists have for some time now examined the causes of child-

-43See Torr (2011) for details on the changing relationship between education and marriage in the United States.
+44See Torr (2011) for details on the changing relationship between education and marriage in the United States.

-Figure 24: U-Shape in Cohort Childlessness by Education in Europe
+Figure 25: U-Shape in Cohort Childlessness by Education in Europe